Counties 2 Eastern Counties

-Counties 2 Eastern Counties (formerly London 3 Eastern Counties) is an English rugby union league that is at the eighth level of the English rugby union system and is available to club sides based in Cambridgeshire, Norfolk and Suffolk (Eastern Counties).
+Counties 2 Eastern Counties (formerly London 3 Eastern Counties) is an English rugby union league that is at the eighth level of the English rugby union system and is available to club sides based in Cambridgeshire, Norfolk, Suffolk (Eastern Counties) along with clubs in Essex which are members of Eastern Counties Rugby Union.

-The division was created for the 2017-18 as part of an RFU reorganization of the London & South East regional league.
+The division was created for the 2017–18 as part of an RFU reorganization of the London & South East regional league.
 Originally there had been a London 3 North East league which had involved teams from the Eastern Counties as well as Essex and parts of north-east London.
 Due to the distances involved for teams travelling potentially from London to Norfolk and vice versa, at the end of the 2016–17 season, this league was discontinued.
 Teams in Cambridgeshire, Norfolk and Suffolk who had played in London 3 North East were transferred into the new look London 3 Eastern Counties along with additional promoted teams from Eastern Counties 1, while the Essex and London sides went into another new division called London 3 Essex.
 Following the RFU's Adult Competition Review, from season 2022-23 it adopted its current name Counties 2 Eastern Counties.

 Promoted teams move up to Counties 1 Eastern Counties, while demoted teams drop down to their local merit leagues.

+Participating teams 2026-27

+Departing were Cantabrigian and Woodbridge both promoted to Counties 1 Eastern Counties while Thurston (10th) and Thorney (11th) were relegated back to merit league competition.
+Mersea Island (9th) left on a level transfer to Counties 2 Essex.